What is DDoS Carpet-Bombing?

 How Does DDoS Carpet-Bombing Work?

-What makes the DDoS carpet-bombing a special attack vector is the fact it is targeting multiple targets at the same time, unlike conventional DDoS attacks that usually hit one, or several, targets to take down a service or application.
+What makes DDoS carpet-bombing a special attack vector is the fact it is targeting multiple targets at the same time, unlike conventional DDoS attacks that usually hit one, or several, targets to take down a service or application.
 Here are three elements that help identify a carpet-bombing attack.

 1. Botnet Recruitment: